rheehot/TIL-23/DailyLog/august_dailylog.md

 - 2020.08.21:
 - Developed an unity plugin for company works and object c ios concepts with Json utlity and UINITY

+- 2020.08.22:
+- Reading a book for knowhows of good programming habits